apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/auditing_architecture.md

 `org.apache.hadoop.fs.audit.CommonAuditContext` to `TRACE`
 to log the origin of operations which add log entries.

-This will produce a log entry whose strack trace will show the caller chain.f
+This will produce a log entry whose stack trace will show the caller chain.
 ```
 2022-01-26 16:10:28,384 TRACE audit.CommonAuditContext (CommonAuditContext.java:put(149)) - Adding context entry t1
 java.lang.Exception: t1